CodeBear801/tech_summary/tech-summary/books/software_engineering_in_google.md

 - Design a test suite: the desire to reduce pain led teams to develop smaller and smaller tests
    + size: the resources that are required to run a test case, memory, processes and time
    + <img src="resources/software_engineering_in_google_C11_test_size.png" alt="software_engineering_in_google_C11_test_scope" width="600"/>
-   + scope: specific code paths we are verifying
+   + scope: how much code a test is intended to validate
    + <img src="resources/software_engineering_in_google_C11_test_scope.png" alt="software_engineering_in_google_C11_test_scope" width="600"/>

 - A better way to approach the quality of test suite is to think about the **behaviors that are tested**